YU000jp/show-weekday-and-week-number/readme.md

   1. Include rendering in template
      - [Full house Templates plugin](https://github.com/stdword/logseq13-full-house-plugin) (https://github.com/stdword/logseq13-full-house-plugin/discussions/31)

+#### Headline of each days

+- Automatically generate a query to display headlines for each day by obtaining the value of the property in the journal for that week.

 #### "This Week" section (collection of those date links)

 - It becomes references for the day by nesting it in date links.